Speenhamland Primary School

 Class teachers are responsible for writing and overseeing the implementation of any additional programmes and interventions.
 The SENDCo will assist, support and oversee as required.

 - 2.2: How will I be informed / consulted about the ways in which my child is being supported?

 Parents can make an appointment to meet with the class teacher, SENDCo or senior staff via the school office.
-Regular SENDCo drop-ins are held for parents to discuss any concerns with the SENDCo.
 Parents will have the opportunity to attend parents’ evenings twice a year where they can meet with their child’s class teacher and the SENDCo if needed.
 At these parents’ evenings, parents are given the opportunity to discuss their child's SAP (Support and Achievement Plan) targets.
 SAP targets support pupils with SEND to make progress regardless of their additional needs and are best achieved when parents and teachers work together.
 Best outcomes are achieved by good communication.